rebeccafoltin/lunar-yoga-app/README.md

 user can click on different yoga poses for further information and instruction

 # Stretch Goals
-user can access local weather / planetary information relative to their current location inside the app
+user can use location services inside the app

 # ERD
 https://www.dropbox.com/s/ky90tgztd4907l4/Lunar-Yoga-ERD.png?dl=0